miroslaw-zieba/secure-query-handler/README.md

       ->execute();
 ```

-### Example 2: Query with Multiple Parameters and Validations
+### Query with Multiple Parameters and Validations
-This example showcases a query with multiple parameters, each validated using regular expressions for enhanced security.
+An example showcasing a query with multiple parameters, each validated with regular expressions.

 ```php
 $query->setQuery("SELECT * FROM orders WHERE customer_id = :customer_id AND status = :status AND created_at > :created_at")